MichaelOmondi/Password-Locker/README.md

 # Description

-This is a an application which helps one to generate passwords and even manage the password.
+This is a an application which helps one to generate passwords and even manage user's password.

 # Known bugs